uavaustin/orchestra/services/image-rec-master/README.md

   a conflict.
 Once removed, the target will still exist for this service, but will only be removed from the interop server.

-  On successful response: `204` status code with `image_rec::Target` Protobuf message.
+  On successful response: `204` status code with `image_rec::PipelineTarget` Protobuf message.

   On conflict: `409` status code.